 Graves Mountain Farm Apple Harvest Festival, Syria VA

-Tucked at the base of the Shenadoah’s Graves Mountain Lodge hosts an Apple Harvest Festival on October weekends.
-Food; bluegrass music and cloggers; and over 70 arts and crafts vendors enjoy a day of family-friendly apple season fun.
+Tucked at the base of the Shenandoahs, Graves Mountain Lodge hosts an Apple Harvest Festival on the first three weekends of October.
+Enjoy a day of family-friendly apple season fun featuring food, bluegrass music and cloggers, and over 70 arts and crafts vendors.
 Kids will love the hayrides, hay mountain, hay maze, moon bounces, and pony rides.

 The National Apple Harvest Festival has celebrated apple season for over 50 years.
 The festival near Gettysburg runs the first two weekends of October.
 Enjoy hundreds of arts and crafts dealers, demonstrations, contests, food stands, and entertainment in the heart of Pennsylvania Apple Country.

 Plan your visit with our guide A Gettysburg Foodie Getaway to Pennsylvania Apple Country.

-Apple Picking in Northern Virginia Tips
+Tips for Apple Picking in Virginia

 Always follow these simple apple-picking rules: